Retrospective on Pokémon: The Main Series Games

 The next generation did not start until the Game Boy Advance was in full gear, in 2002.
 By 2003, fans across the planet were enjoying the next entry in the franchise as they sought out the next set of legendaries.
 Since the Game Boy Advance could provide more power and graphics than the Color, the games gained more expressive color palettes and designs.
 However, the games retained the 2-D aesthetic.

 Otherwise, the series expanded on the improvements that Gold and Silver introduced.
 For instance, new weather variations became available, such as hail, which would harm any non-ice-type creatures.
 However, the game removed the day and night events that the second generation introduced.
-However, time continued to affect certain evolutions, which was set via an analog clock in their hometown.
+Despite this, time continued to affect certain evolutions, which was set via an analog clock in their hometown.

 New trainers found themselves in the Hoen region, where they met up with Professor Birch to pick one of three new starters: Mudkip, Torchic, or Treecko.
 From there, they ventured out to travel and challenge the eight gym leaders of the region.
 Depending on the version, players either battled against Team Aqua or Team Magma, who wanted to use one of two legendary pokémon to fundamentally change the climate.